USA Student Visa

 Required Documents for a U.S. Student Visa (F-1/M-1 Visa)

-To apply for a U.S. student visa (typically an F-1 or M-1 visa), you need to prepare and submit the following essential documents:
+You need to prepare and submit the following essential documents:

 1. Valid Passport